LG-AI-EXAONE/K-EXAONE/README.md

 ### TensorRT-LLM

-TensorRT-LLM support for the K-EXAONE model is being prepared.
-Please refer to the [EXAONE-MoE PR](https://github.com/NVIDIA/TensorRT-LLM/pull/10355) on TensorRT-LLM repository for details.
+TensorRT-LLM provides official support for the K-EXAONE model.
+Please refer to the [EXAONE Documentation](https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/models/core/exaone) in the TensorRT-LLM repository for more information.

 ### vLLM